section name header

 Evidence summaries

-Varenicline for Smoking Cessation in Individuals with Schizophrenia
+Smoking Cessation in Individuals with Serious Mental Illness

-Varenicline is effective for smoking cessation in individuals with schizophrenia compared to placebo.
+Varenicline, bupropion, and nicotine replacement therapy are effective for smoking cessation in individuals with serious mental illness compared to placebo.
 Level of evidence: "A"

 Summary